-ASSIGNMENTS_PART2 -NAVY ASSIGNMENTS
+PART 2 - NAVY ASSIGNMENTS

-Federal Supply Commodity Class Code Electronic Equipment Each department is assigned acquisition responsibility for those items which the department either designed or sponsored development.
+Federal Supply Class Code Commodity Electronic Equipment Each department is assigned acquisition responsibility for those items which the department either designed or sponsored development.
 See FSC 5821 for assignment of certain commercially developed radio sets to the Department of the Navy (i.e., developed without the use of Government funds).
 1095 P Miscellaneous Weapons This partial assignment applies to line throwing guns only.
 1310 P Ammunition, over 30mm up to 75mm This partial assignment applies only to reels and spools for military.
+1325 P Bombs This partial assignment applies to armor-piercing; depth bombs; externally suspended low drag bombs; and components and practice bombs therefor, as listed in Ord Pamphlets, and the MK 43, Target Detecting Device.
+The Department of the Army is responsible for the acquisition of fillers and the loading, assembling, and packing of toxicological, incapacitating riot control, smoke and incendiary munitions, and for other loading, assembling, and packing in excess of Navy-owned capacity.